euphonie/study-notes/Engineering Tools/Cloud/GCP/Networking.md

 	- Default quota of a project is 5 networks
 	- Can be shared or peered with other projects
 - Networks
 	- Don't have IP addresses
 	- Global
+	- Default
+		-  defined in every project
+		- one subnet per region with non-overlapping sider blocks
+		- default firewall rules to allow ingress traffic from ICMP, RDP and SSH from anywhere, as ingress traffic from within the default network for all protocols and ports
-	-
+	- Auto mode
-	- Default, auto mode, custom mode
+	- Custom mode
 - Subnetworks.
 Allow to segregate environment
 - Regions  and Zones. protection and high availability
 - IP Addresses, provide internal and external use along with granular IP address range selection